DevasenaInupakutika/Python-Spring2016-CodeFirst/Southampton_SessionMaterial/Session4.md

 Unfortunately, the *data* we mostly want is not always available in the required form always.
 It is not always available in packaged form and easily and directly downloaded.
 In such cases, a technique used to programmatically gather the data for us called **web scraping** can be used.

+Web Scraping is an useful technique that let's you get data out of web pages that don't have an API.
+We can scrape web pages to get structured data out of unstructured web pages.

 In this session, we'll go through how to use *Python* to perform this task.
 In this process, we will also see some basics of how web pages work and how data is structured.